mab9/calendario/README.md

 - describe local starter and platform config
 - remote starter

-### x iteration - generalize projector pattern, CSS, what so ever.
+### 3 iteration - refactor projector, projector CSS, whatsoever - i18n - object override, whatsoever

-Generalize projector, so that it may also be used with other models
+Generalize projector, so that it may also be used with other models?

 Webcl week 6

-### x iteration - refactorings - i18n - object override

 ### x iteration - molds - selection molds